inveniosoftware/flask-sitemap/docs/index.rst

 Caching
 -------

-Large sites should implement caching or their sitemaps.
+Large sites should implement caching for their sitemaps.
 The following example shows an basic in-memory cache that can be replaced by *Flask-Cache*.